 In the world of foundation repair, there are a lot of things that could threaten or destroy a foundation.
-As a home owner, you’re concerned with keeping up on maintenance to ensure that nothing goes wrong but the truth is, stuff happens.
+As a homeowner, you’re concerned with keeping up on maintenance to ensure that nothing goes wrong but the truth is, stuff happens.
 It can be anything from the soil shifting underneath your house in which you have absolutely no control over, or it could be the result of promising to get to whatever repair “next weekend”.
 No matter what the issue though, plumbers have seen it all.
-Knowing the common types of problems plumbers see can give you a good idea on how to properly maintain your home.
+Knowing the common types of problems plumbers see can give you a good idea of how to properly maintain your home.
 Take a look at these common problems and repairs and see if there’s something you could be doing:

 Gutters and Downspouts

-Everyone knows it’s a good idea to clean your gutters out every fall and spring but it isn’t really one of those “oh my god, I need to do this this weekend or the house is going to implode!” jobs.
+Everyone knows it’s a good idea to clean your gutters out every fall and spring but it isn’t really one of those “oh my god, I need to do this weekend or the house is going to implode!” jobs.
 It’s easily one of those, “meh, I’ll do it next weekend” jobs that get postponed until the following weekend indefinitely or until there becomes a problem.